Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 bounded deadline. *Anti-pattern:* requiring `fullObservation()` before ignoring a below-quorum conflict, which lets a minority equivocation recreate a veto.

+**INV-4A — Every counted reveal has an authenticated, frozen commitment.**
+Proposal sidecars are validator statements, so the proposal signature is verified before any commitment, reveal, or advertised sidecar root is harvested.
+Cluster-peer transport trust never substitutes for that signature check.
+Ingress also resolves the proposal signing key to the claimed active-view master `NodeID`; once a validator has a proofed commitment, that signing key is pinned for the remainder of the round even if the live manifest cache changes.

+A commitment qualifies only when it came from proposal sequence zero and has a self-contained proof of the signed `ExtendedPosition`.
+Its value is `sha512Half(reveal, proposalSigningKey, buildLedgerSequence)`.
+The commit snapshot contains only active validators with such a proof, and each leaf records master `NodeID`, signing key, commitment, build sequence, and serialized proposal proof.
+Before any reveal is published, commitment admission freezes: duplicates remain harmless, while new or changed commitments cannot enter the round.

+A reveal is admitted only for the same pinned signing key, an existing proofed commitment, and the build sequence derived from the proposal's available parent ledger; recomputing the commitment must match exactly.
+The reveal snapshot then contains only deterministic `(master NodeID, signing key, reveal, build sequence)` material from that proofed cohort.
+It deliberately omits a second serialized proposal proof: proposal sequence, close time, and signature bytes can differ while attesting the same reveal and would make the reveal root depend on message timing.
+Authentication happens at ingress; signed proposal positions then authenticate the deterministic reveal-root advertisement used by the alignment gate.
+*Enforced:* `PeerImp::checkPropose`, `onTrustedPeerProposal`,
+`ingestRngContribution`, `buildCommitSet`, `freezeRngCommitSet`, and `buildEntropySet`.

 **INV-5 — Graceful, labeled, deterministic degradation.**
 Under no-UNLReport / lost reveals / failed alignment / timeout / impossible
 quorum, the round mints an **explicitly labeled lower tier**, never an unlabeled